merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

  ----------------------------------------

 Note that current version of QUICK prints only the total gradients.
 Therefore, HF and DFT gradient printout remains the same.
-Finally, in the timings section we can find gradient timings for 1e, 2e and exchange correlation gradient calculation.
+Finally, in the timings section we can find gradient timings for 1e, 2e and exchange correlation gradient calculations.

 3. HF/DFT geometry optimization calculation
 *******************************************